ILoveStudy/richardresume.io/english.resume.md

 3. Class loading and bytecode technology
 4. Memory model

-Have some experience in JVM performance tuning
+Have certain experience in JVM performance tuning

 ### Understand ThreadLocal

-- Understanding the ThreadLocal source code
+- Understand ThreadLocal source code
 - Understand the difference between ThreadLocal and Synchronized
-- Familiar with ThreadLocal application
+- Familiar with ThreadLocal applications

-### Understanding NIO
+### Understand NIO

-- Understand the difference between NIO and blocking I / O
+- Understand the difference between NIO and blocking I/O
 - NIO principle and communication model
 - Understand 5 IO models such as:
   1. Blocking IO